How to Lose Lower Belly Fat – Overview

 The large amounts of fructose present in the sugars can form fat around your abdomen and liver, leading to insulin resistance and various metabolic disorders.

 Sugar present in beverages is far more harmful in this regard.
 You can consume more calories through beverages laden with sugar, as the brain doesn’t classify liquid calories as it would classify solid calories.

 You should limit or restrict the amount of sugar in your diet and avoid sugar-laden drinks like beverages with added sugars, sodas, artificial fruit juices, and various sports drinks.

 2. Consuming more protein

-Protein may be the most important macronutrient for you to lose weight as it is known to reduce food cravings and boost the metabolism rate helping in fat burning.
+Protein may be the most important macronutrient for losing weight as it reduces food cravings and boosts the metabolism rate, helping in fat burning.

 See also: 28 Day Keto Diet Meal Plan